11.6 AGE DISCRIMINATION—DEFENSES

 The bona fide seniority system defense provides that an employer is not liable under the ADEA when its decisions are based on a legitimate seniority system that does not require involuntary retirement.
 29 U.S.C. § 623(f)(2)(A).
 See Instruction 11.6B.

 After-acquired evidence is a judicially crafted equitable doctrine that allows an employer to avoid reinstatement and front pay and to limit an award of back pay to the period of time between unlawful termination and the time at which the employer discovered that plaintiff’s "wrongdoing was of such severity that the [plaintiff] in fact would have been terminated on those grounds alone if the employer had known of it at the time of the discharge."
 McKennon v.
 Nashville Banner Pub.
-Co., 513 U.S. 352, 362–63 (1995).
+Co., 513 U.S. 352, 362-63 (1995); see also O’Day v.
+McDonnell Douglas Helicopter Co., 79 F.3d 756, 759 (9th Cir.1996).
 See Instruction 11.6C.

-The bona fide employee benefit plan defense allows an employer to equalize the costs of providing non-wage benefits to employees of differing ages.
+The bona fide employee benefit plan defense allows an employer to approximately equalize the costs of providing nonwage benefits to employees of differing ages.
 29 U.S.C. § 623(f)(2)(B).
 See Instruction 11.6D.

-The reasonable factor other than age ("RFOA") defense precludes liability under the ADEA when a decision is based on any reasonable and legitimate business consideration other than the age of the employee.
+The reasonable factor other than age (RFOA) defense excuses liability under the ADEA when a decision is based on any reasonable and legitimate business consideration other than the age of the employee.
 29 U.S.C. § 623(f)(1).
 See Instruction 11.6E.